-The Company did well in the TOP Employers survey conducted at universities, earning top spot in the Insurance category.
-The TOP Employers poll is organised by the Students and Graduates Association and gives companies an insight into how they are perceived by younger generations.
+Generali Česká pojišťovna again did well in the annual TOP Employers survey conducted at universities, coming first in the Insurance category.
+This poll is organised by the Students and Graduates Association and gives companies an insight into how they are perceived by younger generations.
+In the survey's ninth year, 11,491 students voted.